 In this context, The rules (I) 2019/2020 fixed gods limits of admissibility of the reduction of the luminous flux according to the expected life of the source itself, recommending endurance tests to identify the potential loss of brightness of the products.

-For example, with a typical expected life (life time) of 15.000 ore, the brightness reduction after 3.000 hours of operation (analyzed in the laboratory) must be less than the 7% of the initial value.
+Eg, with a typical expected life (life time) of 15.000 Hours, the brightness reduction after 3.000 hours of operation (analyzed in the laboratory) must be less than the 7% of the initial value.

 This is not an extremely severe limit in absolute terms, but of a parameter to be used as a compass to distinguish between higher quality products and less performing ones in order to guarantee a net energy savings for the Europe system.